shecodes-students/learning-resources/README.md

 - computing basics (binary, hex, memory, cpu, ...) #computing
 - the history of computing #history
 - women in tech #women
-- important persons in computing/programming #person
+- important people in computing/programming #people
 - open source culture #oss
 - interactions with the community on GitHub #ghsocial
 - social dynamics of debating online #debating